Bombus wurflenii: Description

 This bumblebee has a very short proboscis (tongue), powerful, toothed mandibles, and a short head.
 The queen has a body length of 19 to 22 mm, a wing span of 36 to 41 mm and a black, shaggy fur with the three last terga (abdominal segments).
 The workers, which have body lengths ranging from 13 to 16 mm and wing spans from 25 to 32 mm, look like the queen, except for the lesser length.
 The males are 14 to 16 mm in length, have a wing span from 28 to 32 mm and are otherwise similar to the females.
 A lighter form, with most of thorax and the two anterior terga covered in pale fur exists.

 Ecology

 The species is mainly found in mountainous areas.
 In the Balkans, it is found from 1300 to 2100 m above sea level, and in Turkey between 1600 m and 2600 m.
 The nest is small, containing 80 to 150 individuals.

 The bumblebee predominantly forages on flowers such as Vaccinium, Lamiaceae, Scrophulariaceae and Fabaceae.
+According to Goulson, this species is an opportunistic nectar robber.
+The bees cut a hole into the back of the flower to access nectar, and so they do not participate in pollination.